nickbombaij/tilburg-training/README.md

-Tools to Enhance Academic Productivity, Collaboration, and Transparency
+Tools to Enhance Productivity, Collaboration, and Transparency
 ================

 ## Pre-Tutorial Set-up